-Information provided here is provisional until it has been reviewed and endorsed by officer groups and/or governance groups which are yet to be established.
-In particular, it includes implementation attributed to organisations other than Greater Wellington Regional Council without their agreement to this being obtained yet and may need to be revised.
+Information provided here is provisional until it has been reviewed and endorsed by reference groups and/or governance groups which are to be established.
+It includes implementation attributed to organisations other than Greater Wellington and in some cases their agreement has not yet been obtained and therefore may be revised.

-The interpretation of some more generally worded recommendations, and therefore their implementation category, is also likely to be changed by officers and governance groups.
+The interpretation of some of the more generally worded recommendations, and therefore their implementation category (and any other details provided regarding their implementation), may also be changed by reference groups and/or governance groups.